 If you have completed any collegiate coursework, your institution should submit an official copy of your college transcripts listing all courses you have completed.

 If you have non-U.S. academic records for post-secondary work, please review our international applicant requirements as they might apply to you.

-6. Official standardized test scores
+6. Official standardized test scores (optional)

 Students who would like to receive credit toward their degree for successfully completing Advanced Placement (AP), International Baccalaureate (IB), A/AS level examinations or certain other standard exams, must submit those official scores upon receiving an offer of admission.